MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 To create an additional application, select **Create another application**.
 You can create as many apps as necessary to run API calls in your production environments.

 ### Manage existing Azure AD applications
-After you have created your Azure AD apps, you can manage them through the <a href="https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps" target="_blank">Azure portal</a>.
-You can learn more from the <a href="https://docs.microsoft.com/azure/active-directory/develop/active-directory-how-applications-are-added" target="_blank">Azure documentation site</a>.
+After you have created your Azure AD apps, you can manage them through the [Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
+You can learn more from the [Azure documentation site](https://docs.microsoft.com/azure/active-directory/develop/active-directory-how-applications-are-added).

 ### Manually configure Azure AD applications
 If you would like to set up your applications directly in Azure, see [Create Azure AD apps in Azure Portal or PowerShell](azure-apps-portal-powershell.md).